 Clear Your Skin with Acne Treatment Medicated Cream

 If DIY home remedies are not your thing, you can try CBDMEDIC’s Acne Treatment Medicated Cream.
 The active ingredient salicylic acid, derived from willow trees (if you are concerned about natural remedies) will help dry up the excess oil.
 For powerful absorption, bentonite clay and colloidal oatmeal offer a helping hand to restore the skin’s pH balance.
 In addition, peppermint oil, tea tree oil, and eucalyptus oil offer refreshing relief while the emollients CBD oil and jojoba seed oil prove nourishing, soothing, and moisturizing benefits for your skin.
+Coconut oil especially can be good for oily skin as well as acne prone skin.

 Simple squeeze a tiny amount of the cream on your finger and cover just the surface area of the blemish.
 Using the product on the whole face can dry the skin.
 If you have dry skin or experience acne on large surface areas, we recommend that you test a small area first before applying the product to the whole face